What are the 8 Elements of Music?

 It will benefit you and your music knowing your ingredients and how best to use them.

 So next time you are listening to a piece of music, try to separate out the parts and listen to how each of the Elements of Music are being used.
 Listen for the Dynamics, Form, Harmony, Melody, Rhythm, Texture, Timbre and Tonality.
 You might even want to start keeping a listening journal of the music you hear.
 Make a note of the song title, the performer, and try to determine how each of the Elements of Music are being used.
 Over time you will begin to appreciate music in a whole other way.

 Remember that the Elements of Music are like ingredients in a recipe.
 Sometimes, it is a good thing to try something new.
 You never know, you might like the flavor!

-If you would like a FREE set of Elements of Music Listening Questions to begin your music appreciation journey, click here.
+If you would like a copy of the Elements of Music Mind Maps, click here to grab your FREE copy.
 You might even want to check out what resources are ready for you to purchase and download today in my store – Jooya Teaching Resources.
 Click here to browse over 500 music class products today.